kscalelabs/teleop/data_collection/README.md

 To collect data, run the following command:
 ```
-python data_collection.py --task_name CONFIG_TASK_NAME --use_firmware True
+python data_collection.py --task_name CONFIG_TASK_NAME --use_firmware True --save_mp4
 ```
 where CONFIG_TASK_NAME is the name of the task you want to collect data for.
 The config can be found in constants.py.\
 --use_firmware is an optional argument that can be set to True if you want to use the firmware to control the robot.
-If set to False, images will be collected without any robot control.
+If set to False, images will be collected without any robot control.\
+--save_mp4 is an optional argument that can be set to True if you want to save images directly to an mp4 file.
+Note that this slows down frequency of data collection (to around 20hz on Jetson NX)

 To view the collected data, run the following command:
 ```